charles-hollenbeck/charles-hollenbeck.github.io/_posts/2014-02-08-nesting-php-classes.md

 categories: php
 ---

-So a buddy of mine and me were trying to figure out how to make our PHP class for connecting to our MongoDB do something like:
+So a buddy of mine and I were trying to figure out how to make our PHP class for connecting to our MongoDB do something like:

 {% highlight php %}
 <?